v89vijay/Resume/README.md

 <h1># Resume</h1> click <a href="https://github.com/v89vijay/Resume/blob/master/VijayBakare(JavaDeveloper)%20(1).pdf">here</a><br>
 <b><i>Career Summary</i></b>

-- 3+ years of techno functional experience in Finance Domain(Core Banking, Investment Banking) for 6 months and Ecommerce Domain 2.8 year.
-- Experience in executing project in agile framework, and creating project plan estimate with minimal efforts.
+•	6.9 Yrs Experience in executing project in agile framework, and creating project plan estimate with minimal efforts.
+•	4.5 Yrs Experience in E-Commerce, 10 months in Core Banking and 6 months in Investment Banking (Asset Servicing).
-- Hands on experience in JAVA/J2EE and technologies such as Spring boot REST, Micro services with Spring and JPA Hibernate and Secondary hibernate cache (GUAVA CACHE).
+•	Hands on experience in JAVA/J2EE and technologies such as Spring Boot REST, Spring Boot Batch, Micro Services with Spring also JPA Hibernate and Secondary Hibernate cache (GUAVA CACHE).
-- Experience in white box testing with JUnit 3.0, UI testing and Mockito.
-Use Github and SVN for Source Tree.
+•	Experience in white box testing with Junit 3.0, UI testing and Mockito as well as Power Mockito (Reflection).
+•	Use GIT-Hub and SVN with Source Tree, with Jenkins pipeline for CI/CD with Sonar cube integration., Also knowledge of Docker and Ansible Script as part of CI/CD.
-- Experience in designing and development rich internet applications technologies and frameworks like HTML, XML Java Script, JQuery, CSS and AJAX implementation.
+•	Experience in designing and developing rich internet application technologies and frameworks like HTML, XML/XSLT, JavaScript, JQuery, ExtJS, CSS and AJAX, REACT-JS implementation.
-- Excellent grasp over the technology which adds to manage the project smoothly.
+•	Excellent grasp over the technology which adds to manage the project smoothly.
+Technical abilities help to direct/guide the teams at times.
-- Involved in preparing the Proof of concept (POC).
+•	Involved in preparing the Proof of concept (POC).
+•	Worked on JMS-Queue to transfer byte array from source to destination..
+•	Known for transforming off-track projects to stable delivery with quality.
+Well known for excellent people management skills and maintaining the team decorum.
+Expert in building new teams from scratch, mentoring teams and individuals to build a healthy team and maintaining cohesiveness in the team
-- Preparing Weekly Status report and Daily Task monitoring using JIRA and Confluence Time sheet.
+•	Preparing Weekly Status report and Daily Task monitoring using JIRA and Confluence Time sheet.
-- Right kind of attitude to perform in the organization and to be committed and self-motivated with strong and sound programming knowledge.
+•	Right kind of attitude to perform in the organization and to be committed and self-motivated with strong and sound programming knowledge.